 Super thorough and informative in a very applicable way.

-I really liked the interactive/applied nature of the class and appreciated how well organized it was.
+I really liked the interactive and applied nature of the class and appreciated how well organized it was.

 The Writing Well workshop gave me the boost I needed to fine tune my writing.